Vontae Davis: Indianapolis Colts

+2012

-On August 26, 2012, the Miami Dolphins traded Davis to the Indianapolis Colts in exchange for their second round pick (54th overall) and a conditional sixth round pick in the 2013 NFL Draft.
-The Miami Dolphins used the second round pick they received in the trade to draft cornerback Jamar Taylor, but did not receive a conditional sixth round pick after Davis did not exceed more than 65% of the Colts' defensive snaps in 2012.
+On August 26, 2012, the Dolphins traded Davis to the Indianapolis Colts in exchange for their second-round pick (54th overall) and a conditional sixth-round pick in the 2013 NFL draft.
+The Miami Dolphins used the second-round pick they received in the trade to draft cornerback Jamar Taylor, but did not receive a conditional sixth-round pick after Davis did not exceed more than 65% of the Colts' defensive snaps in 2012.

 Head coach Chuck Pagano named Davis a starting cornerback to begin the regular season, along with Jerraud Powers.
-He made his Indianapolis Colts regular season debut in their season-opener at the Chicago Bears and recorded five solo tackles in their 41–22 loss.
+He made his Indianapolis Colts regular-season debut in their season-opener at the Chicago Bears and recorded five solo tackles in their 41–21 loss.
 Davis was inactive for two games (Weeks 5–6) due to an ankle injury he sustained in Week 3.
 On October 28, 2012, Davis made one tackle before exiting the Colts' 19–13 victory at the Tennessee Titans in the first quarter after injuring his knee.
 His injury sidelined him for the next four games (Weeks 9–12).
-In Week 14, he collected eight combined tackles, broke up a pass, and sacked quarterback Jake Locker during a 27–23 win at the Tennessee Titans.
+In Week 14, he collected eight combined tackles, broke up a pass and sacked quarterback Jake Locker during a 27–23 win at the Tennessee Titans.
 The following week, Davis collected a season-high nine solo tackles during a 29–17 loss at the Houston Texans in Week 15.
-On December 30, 2012, Davis recorded five solo tackles, three pass deflections, and intercepted two passes by Matt Schaub during a 28–16 win in Week 17.
-He finished the season with 51 combined tackles (46 solo), seven passes defensed, three interceptions, and a sack in ten games and ten starts.
+On December 30, 2012, Davis recorded five solo tackles, three pass deflections and intercepted two passes by Matt Schaub during a 28–16 win in Week 17.
+He finished the season with 51 combined tackles (46 solo), seven passes defensed, three interceptions and a sack in ten games and ten starts.

 The Indianapolis Colts finished second in the AFC South with an 11–5 record and clinched a wildcard berth.
 On January 6, 2013, Davis started his first career playoff game as the Colts lost 24–9 to the eventual Super Bowl champions, Baltimore Ravens, in the AFC Wildcard Game.